-The County has identified road projects that provide an increase in road capacity that will serve new growth; these are shown on Table 33: Road Projects in the Transportation Plan.
+The County has identified road projects that provide an increase in road capacity that will serve new growth; these are shown on Table 40: Road Projects in the Transportation Plan.
 These projects were derived from the 2016 Henry Joint City/County Transportation Plan for inclusion in the County's impact fee program because the specific improvements proposed will increase traffic capacity and reduce congestion to some extent, whether through road widening, improved intersection operations or upgraded signalization.

-The cost figures shown in the 'County Funding' column of Table 33 are the project cost figures taken directly from the 2016 Joint Transportation Plan, which are 'as of' May 2016.
+The cost figures shown in the 'County Funding' column of Table 40 are the project cost figures taken directly from the 2016 Joint Transportation Plan, which are 'as of' May 2016.

-These figures are then calculated in Net Present Value (as discussed in the Cost Adjustments and Credits chapter) and shown in the last column, based on the year of project expenditure stated in the 2016 Joint Transportation Plan.
+These figures are then calculated in Net Present Value and shown in the last column, based on the year of project expenditure stated in the 2016 Joint Transportation Plan.

-The 'County Funding' figures from Table 33 are converted to Net Present Value on Table 34 based on 'average' years of planned construction.
+The 'County Funding' figures from Table 40 are converted to Net Present Value on Table 41 based on 'average' years of planned construction.
 These figures are then multiplied by the percent of future traffic in the county that will be generated by future growth (taken from Appendix D) to determine what new growth's fair share of the costs will be.
+Because start dates are difficult to determine since they are subject to design and land acquisition activities, that are fraught with delays, only 'average' years for implementation are shown on Table 41.
+Actual projects will be scheduled in 5-year increments based on the County's annual budget adoption.